dsimon/AV20/README.md

 # AV20
 Archive Directory Viewer 2.0 (1989)

-Released by Derron Simon in 1988 and updated through early 1989.
+Released by 17-year old Derron Simon in 1988 and updated through early 1989.
 Source code *was* released but I've been unable to find it.
 If you have it, please share!

 Here is the AV.DOC: